Employment Opportunities & Rules

 Cayman’s Government is in the process of modernising the Labour Laws to give added protection to workers, such as increasing maternity and paternity leave and setting out strict anti-sexual harassment provisions.

 For a multitude of reasons, including the continued growth and prosperity of the Islands, the number of employment opportunities is still fairly high in Cayman.
 If you are applying for a job in Cayman from overseas, visit our Immigration page for comprehensive information about requirements for foreign workers.

-Cayman’s Immigration authorities dictate that individuals cannot be present in the Islands while a Full Work Permit (FWP) or a Temporary Work Permit (TWP) application is in process.
-While this is generally the case, it does not apply if you are already working legally on a Temporary Work Permit (TWP) and the Full version is submitted to Immigration before your Temporary Permit expires.
+The Immigration authorities generally dictate that individuals should not be present in the Cayman Islands while a Work Permit application is in process, however, this does not apply if you are already legally resident, including (for example), working legally on a Temporary Work Permit (TWP) and the Full version is submitted to Immigration before your Temporary Permit expires.